 Instructions

-- Add the onion and bell pepper.
-Cook for another 5 minutes until softened.
-Stir in the garlic and cook for another 30 seconds.
+- Add the diced onion and bell pepper to the skillet.
+Continue cooking for 4 to 5 minutes, stirring occasionally, until the vegetables are softened.
+Stir in the minced garlic and cook for about 30 seconds until fragrant.

 Nutrition